 “Center yourself around people and not tasks.”

 Many times teachers walk into my office just to ask a quick question and I can’t help but pick up my phone when it dings in the middle of the conversation.
-Oftentimes, the message is one that I can get to any time and not an urgent one.
-One day I realized that I was engaged with my phone but not with the person who is actually in the room with me.
+Often, the message is one that I can get to any time and not an urgent one.
+One day I realized that I was engaged with my phone but not with the person actually in the room with me.
 Realizing this deeply troubled me so I decided to change the way that I interact with people.
-I decided to work on engaging deeply with the people I have conversations with and not allow myself to be distracted.
+I decided to work on engaging with the people I have conversations with and not allow myself to be distracted.
 This is easier said than done.
 My plan is to recruit an accountability partner that will hold me accountable to my commitment to focus on people and not my phone.